MicrosoftDocs/power-platform/power-platform/admin/create-dlp-policy.md

 It's good practice for administrators to share a list of DLP policies with their organization so that users are aware of the policies prior to creating apps.

-This table describes the outcome of the DLP policy created.
+This table describes the impact of the created DLP policy on app connections.

 |Connector matrix  |SharePoint (Business)  |Salesforce (Business)  |Outlook.com (Non-Business)   |Facebook (Blocked)  |Twitter (Blocked) |
 |---------|---------|---------|---------|---------|---------|